betaglot/plantabeta/docs/dev/Sequence.md

 A Vuetify Component

-MotoCards are positioned along a ViaCurve
+MoveCards are positioned along a ViaCurve

 ### CardShape

-MotoCards are positioned in a CoverChart
+MoveCards are positioned in a CoverChart

 ## Rhythm